zihanzheng-sjtu/4DGC/README.md

     ```

 ## Acknowledgement
-We sincerely thank the  foundational work of [3DGStream]("https://github.com/SJoJoK/3DGStream"), [3DGS]("https://github.com/graphdeco-inria/gaussian-splatting/tree/main") and [Compressai]("https://github.com/InterDigitalInc/CompressAI"), which form the basis of the 4DGC code.
+We sincerely thank the  foundational work of <a href="https://github.com/SJoJoK/3DGStream">3DGStream</a>, <a href="https://github.com/graphdeco-inria/gaussian-splatting/tree/main">gaussian-splatting</a> and <a href="https://github.com/InterDigitalInc/CompressAI">Compressai</a>, which form the basis of the 4DGC code.

 ## Citation